Catherine St-Arnaud

 In her curatorial work, Catherine centers the experiences of women in her recital programs, be they goddesses, queens, shepherdesses or witches.
 Their diverse voices are at the core of projects she has presented at the Chapelle historique du Bon-Pasteur, Barachois Summer Music and the Société de l’art vocal de Montréal, among others.
 She has collaborated with several accomplished musicians on these projects, including violinists Yukari Cousineau and Julie Triquet, and pianist Julien LeBlanc.

 Her recording projects include Hommage à François Tousignant, with the l’Ensemble Paramirabo (Centrediscs, 2021), and Albertine en cinq temps – l’opéra, with the Productions du 10 avril (ATMA, 2022).
-With l’Ensemble Caprice, she also sings the Duchesse Altisidore in Don Quichotte chez la Duchesse, which is slated to be released in 2024.
+With l’Ensemble Caprice, she sang Duchesse Altisidore in Don Quichotte chez la Duchesse, released in 2024.

 Winner of the First Prize in Voice at the Prix d’Europe, she has also been a laureate of Orchestre symphonique de Montréal’s Manulife Competition, the Lamèque International Baroque Music Festival’s Matthieu-Duguay Early Music Competition, and Jeunes Ambassadeurs Lyriques, in addition to having twice been a finalist at the Metropolitan Opera National Council Auditions (New England Region).
 She has received support from several institutions and foundations, most notably winning the Charles-Émile Gadbois scholarship, as well as several grants from the Père Lindsay Foundation.